Florida School of the Arts presents Musical Theatre Vocal Company Concert

-The Florida School of the Arts will present one showing of its Musical Theatre Vocal Company concert on Sunday, December 6 at 2:30 p.m. on the School’s main stage located on the Palatka campus of St. Johns River State College.
-For those looking for a taste of Broadway at no cost, this concert is definitely it.
+The Florida School of the Arts will present one showing of its Musical Theatre Vocal Company (MTVCC) concert on Sunday, April 23 at 2:30 p.m. on the School’s main stage located on the Palatka campus of St. Johns River State College.
+The concert is free to the public.